iarxm/csim-man/index.md

 4. Justice

-### Olympic Code
+### The Games Code

 This section is adapted from the International Surfing Association website.
 It has been slightly reworded to favour these ideas as suggestions as opposed to rules.

 "The ISA Code of Conduct outlines the standard of behavior expected of all members of Federations that are members of the International Surfing Association (ISA), as well as all Officials employed or volunteering with the ISA.
 It is a formal statement of the values and ethical standards that guide individuals in sport.
 It is a set of principles and norms to which sportspeople and officials can be held accountable when representing their country or officiating at any ISA event.
 The Code is used as a point of reference when dealing with disciplinary procedures against members or officials."

-An athlete who competes at the ISA Surf Games is committed to the following:
+An athlete who participates at the ISA Surf Games is committed to the following:

 #### Respect